nalo26/Discord-ProgramCompiler/README.md

 ```
 `ExerciceName` is the exact name of the exercise you are submiting for.
 `.ext` is the extension of your file.
 For exemple, if you wrote it in Java, `.ext` should be `.java`

+Write `test` on the submit message to submit it as unranked.
+Points will not count.

 Once the test is submitted, it will be run and tested with the tests of the exercices.
 You will be warned of error(s) there are any.